Top jobs with a sociology and criminology degree

 Find out what you could do with a degree in sociology and criminology, and discover some of the jobs Surrey criminology and sociology graduates have secured over the past few years.

-Our Department of Sociology is one of the best in the UK with our criminology degrees ranked second in the UK by the Guardian University Guide 2020.
-It is world-leading in the development of social-research methodology, and our programmes focus on the development of your practical and analytical skills in addressing contemporary criminological and sociological problems.
+Our Department of Sociology is one of the best in the UK with our sociology degrees ranked 6th in the Complete University Guide 2022 and our criminology degrees ranked 9th by the Guardian University Guide 2022.
+It is world-leading in the development of social-research methodology, and our courses focus on the development of your practical and analytical skills in addressing contemporary criminological and sociological problems.

 "I worked in Paris as part of a non-governmental organisation that strives to promote the integration of refugees through employment.
 At times, it was brutally confronting but it made me grow immensely in maturity, become passionate about migration and helped me define my professional project, so I would recommend the Professional Training placement to others."